Flexible Pavement: Layers, Components, and Advantages

 Flexible pavement consists of a surface layer of bitumen-bound aggregate (asphalt concrete), several lower layers of appropriate quality aggregate and the subgrade beneath.
 The layers enable the pavement to “bend”, reducing damage and the need for repairs over time.

-Functions of a Flexible Pavement
+Functions of a flexible pavement

 Flexible pavements serve three functions, and in order to achieve these effectively, several layers are required: